The Importance of our Members’ Involvement

 The overall mission of the Membership Committee is to engage the membership and increase the general dues-paying membership while at the same time increasing our retention rate.
-The Membership Committee will have three major tasks: ambassadorship, membership growth, and retention.
+The Membership Committee has three major tasks: ambassadorship, membership growth, and retention.

-Committee members will ensure the continued growth of the Chamber’s membership by recruiting businesses and organizations as Chamber members in an effort to increase involvement throughout the business community and new dues-paying members by 10% each year.
-Committee members will be assigned new and current members to connect with and offer assistance in helping engage members.
-They will be an active force throughout the year, as well as assume a leadership role in membership drives and membership appreciation.
+Committee members ensure the continued growth of the Chamber’s membership by recruiting businesses and organizations as Chamber members in an effort to increase involvement throughout the business community and new dues-paying members by 10% each year.
+Committee members are assigned new and current members to connect with and offer assistance in helping engage members.
+They are an active force throughout the year and assume a leadership role in membership drives and membership appreciation.

 This committee is responsible for welcoming all new members into the Chamber.
 This includes one-on-one meetings with new members and discussing expectations and strategies to best maximize membership.
-Also, the committee will focus on contacting new members to ensure that they are getting out of the chamber what they expected (value).
-They will be an initial point of contact for new members by making them feel welcome and at home at events.
+Also, the committee focuses on contacting new members to ensure that they are getting out of the Chamber what they expected.
+They are an initial point of contact for new members by making them feel welcome and at home at events.

-The membership committee will assist the Chamber staff and leadership in retaining 90% of all Chamber members on an ongoing basis by establishing and maintaining an effective communication link between our membership and the Chamber.
-In order to uphold this communication link, we will issue surveys, complete phone calls, email regularly, and ask questions when needed to make certain that members are vocalizing questions and concerns and are educated about opportunities available to them.
+The membership committee assists the Chamber staff and leadership in retaining 90% of all Chamber members on an ongoing basis by establishing and maintaining an effective communication link between our membership and the Chamber.
+In order to uphold this communication link, they issue surveys, complete phone calls, email regularly, and ask questions when needed to make certain that members are vocalizing questions and concerns and are educated about opportunities available to them.

 Business Education Committee